The Department of Public Safety and Corrections consists of three main divisions:

 Office of the Secretary

-The Secretary is responsible for the functioning and control of all programs within the Department.
+The Secretary, James M. Le Blanc, is responsible for the functioning and control of all programs within the Department.
 He formulates rules and regulations and determines policy regarding management, personnel, and total operations.
 He leads and supports central office and field unit staffs, which are charged with carrying out the work of the agency.

 Deputy Secretary's Office